Skip to content

 Foundrax today

 Having accompanied his father, Charles, to numerous industrial sites over the years, Alex Austin was enthused by Foundrax’s activity at an early age and became MD in 2001.
-An authority on the Brinell hardness test, he sits on the International Standards Organisation Committee and is in regular contact with European academic authorities.
+A globally recognised authority on the Brinell hardness test, he sits on the International Standards Organisation Committee and is in regular contact with UK and European academic authorities.

 A portrait of Alex Austin - MD at Foundrax Engineering Products Ltd